19 December 2018

 Scenario: Company K offers Token K globally and pegs its value to the US dollar at USD1 per Token K. Company K only accepts payments for Token K in the form of electronic deposits of US dollars into its US-dollar denominated bank account.
 These deposits form a reserve of fiat to back the value of the Token K. Token holders can exchange their Token K for US$1 per token.
 Company K has no rights to cancel or redeem Token K from token holders.

 Selected MAS notes: Company K is under an obligation to buy back Token K from token holders.
 Token K can be viewed as representing Company K's indebtedness to a token holder, and may therefore constitute a debenture.
 Consequently, Company K may require a capital markets services license under the SFA.
 Token K may also be considered "e-money" under the PSB.
 Company K may therefore require a license under the PSB to carry on a business providing e-money issuance services.

 Commentary: "Stablecoins" are cryptocurrencies designed for making and receiving payments, that are pegged to fiat currencies or commodities in order to reduce price volatility.
 Stablecoins typically have a mechanism for redeeming the assets backing them.
-In this scenario, Token K is a stablecoin.
+In this scenario, Token K would be ordinarily regarded as a type of stablecoin.

 The PSB's definition of "e-money" is:

 any electronically stored monetary value that: (a) is denominated in any currency, or pegged by its issuer to any currency; (b) has been paid for in advance to enable the making of payment transactions through the use of a payment account; (c) is accepted by a person other than its issuer; and (d) represents a claim on its issuer, but does not include any deposit accepted in Singapore, from any person in Singapore.